offsoc/onionprobe/docs/standalone.md

           - subnet: 172.19.0.0/24
 ```

+### 3. Applying the configuration

-Then stop and restart all containers for the configuration to take effect.
+Once you have set the configuration, stop and then restart all containers for
+the configuration to take effect.

 The metrics should then be automatically available on Prometheus, Alertmanager
 and Grafana.